HQarroum/awesome-iot/README.md

 #### Libraries and Tools

+ - [Apache Mynewt](https://mynewt.apache.org/) - Apache Mynewt is a real-time, modular operating system for connected IoT devices that need to operate for long periods of time under power, memory, and storage constraints.
+The first connectivity stack offered is BLE 4.2.
  - [Cylon.js](http://cylonjs.com/) - Cylon.js is a JavaScript framework for robotics, physical computing, and the Internet of Things.
 It makes it incredibly easy to command robots and devices.
  - [Luvit](https://luvit.io/) - Luvit implements the same APIs as Node.js, but in Lua !
 While this framework is not directly involved with IoT development, it is still a *great* way to rapidly build powertfull, yet memory efficient, embedded web applications.
  - [Johnny-Five](http://johnny-five.io/) - Johnny-Five is the original JavaScript Robotics programming framework.
 Released by Bocoup in 2012, Johnny-Five is maintained by a community of passionate software developers and hardware engineers.